fatiimahoseini/Mapty-CourseProject/README.md

 # ABOUT
-mapty // Map your workouts
+Mapty // Map your workouts.
 <br/>
 ❗ This is a Course Project.
 Please note that the design is not mine.
 Just the code.